- Pets and Animals»

 It's Possible The Problem Is With The Litter

 I asked if it was near a furnace, air conditioner or some other sudden noise maker, and it turns out that it was against a common wall and her neighbor had a sump pump near that wall.
 I suggested moving the box to the other side of the basement.
-That seemed to solve the problem and I got a big hug and a little extra business.
+That seemed to solve the problem.

 If you’re dealing with the problem, I hope you now have some new ammo for that battle.
 If anyone else has suggestions, please share them by commenting below.